WiIIson/EMGFlow-Python-Package/docs/reference/plot-signals.md

 **Error**

+Raises an error if `col` is a list.

 Raises an error if the directories referenced in `path_names` don't contain the same files.

 Raises an error if `col` is not found in a dataframe.